mvanderkamp/westures-core/README.md

 Returned values should be packed inside an object.
 For example, instead of just `return 42;`, a custom hook should do `return { value: 42 };`

+If your Gesture subclass needs to track any kind of complex state, remember that it may be necessary to reset the state in the `cancel` phase.

 For information about what data is accessible via the State object, see the full documentation [here](https://mvanderkamp.github.io/westures-core/State.html).
 Note that his documentation was generated with `jsdoc`.